qiz-li/lovelace-soft-ui/README.md

 </p>
 </details>

-Then for it work when you are holding a button.
+Then for it to pop-up when you are holding a button.

 Add the following to any button-card config: